 There are ways to know if a piece is an original: TRUE

-It’s a common misconception that distinguishing an original piece of designer furniture from a fake is like looking for a needle in a haystack.
-In reality, there are several indicators that can help the discerning connoisseur verify authenticity.
-It is true that features such as stamps, certificates of authenticity, serial numbers and even the designer’s engraved signature or logo are traditionally regarded as hallmarks of a genuine piece.
-However, it’s important to recognise that these symbols of authenticity are not beyond the reach of sophisticated counterfeiting operations.
+A lot of people think that spotting an original designer piece from a fake is like looking for a needle in a haystack.
+The good news is that there are a few simple things you can look for to help you tell the difference between an original and a fake.
+It’s true that features like stamps, certificates of authenticity, serial numbers and even the designer’s engraved signature or logo are traditionally seen as signs of a genuine piece.
+It’s also worth noting that these symbols of authenticity are not invincible to sophisticated counterfeiting operations.

-A telltale sign of a fake is often the price.
-An offer that seems too good to be true, especially one that is significantly below market value, should immediately raise red flags and warrant closer inspection.
-For those treasure hunters scouring the aisles of a flea market or scrolling through online listings, the most reliable method of verification is to consult the official dealer network of reputable design publishers.
-Many publishers are willing to authenticate a vintage piece from photographs, a process that may take time and effort, but is invaluable.
-This step can prevent the financial and emotional toll of investing in what turns out to be a clever fake.
-Investing this time and effort upfront can save a lot of regret and ensure that your purchase is not only a piece of design history, but also a wise investment.
+One of the main signs that something is fake is the price.
+If you see an offer that seems too good to be true, especially one that is significantly below market value, it’s best to take a closer look.
+If you’re looking for something specific, it’s always best to check with the official dealer network of reputable design publishers.
+That’s the most reliable way to verify a piece’s authenticity.
+Many publishers are happy to authenticate a vintage piece from photographs, which can take time and effort, but is really worthwhile.
+This step can stop you from losing money and wasting time on something that turns out to be a clever fake.
+It’s worth investing this time and effort upfront to avoid any regrets and make sure your purchase is not only a piece of design history, but also a wise investment.

 All knockoffs are made equal: FALSE

-Far from being homogeneous, the furniture counterfeiting landscape is a realm of varying degrees of imitation and deception, as Lionel Pithoud, director of Knoll France, explains.
-Counterfeits can essentially be divided into two distinct groups.
+The world of furniture counterfeiting is a pretty diverse place, with lots of different levels of imitation and deception, as Lionel Pithoud, director of Knoll France, explains.
+You can basically split counterfeits into two main groups.

-The first group includes imitations that can easily be classified as “cheap”.
-These are the products that mislead consumers by pretending to be something they are not, often found under labels such as “replicas”, “inspired by” or “after XX”, which attempt to lend an air of authenticity or homage but fall short of genuine representation.
+The first group includes imitations that are pretty easy to spot as “cheap”.
+These products mislead consumers by pretending to be something they’re not.
+They often come under labels such as “replicas”, “inspired by” or “after XX”.
+They try to make you think they’re the real thing, but they’re not.

-The second category is more nuanced and is called “inspiration”.
-These items are present in the consumer market and while their design may allude to iconic pieces, they do not explicitly claim to be direct replicas.
-Such items evoke the essence of original works without making a clear reference to them, and thus exist in a grey area of design homage.
+The second category is a bit more complex and is called “inspiration”.
+These items are already on the consumer market.
+They might look like some of the iconic pieces, but they don’t claim to be exact replicas.
+These items capture the essence of the originals without making a direct reference to them, which makes them a bit of a grey area in terms of design.

-Despite the labels, the price difference between original pieces and their imitations can be staggering, often as much as tenfold.
-Design icons, particularly those from the golden era of the 1950s and 1960s, and the work of stalwarts such as Philippe Starck, are at the forefront of this replication phenomenon.
+Even though they’re labelled differently, the price difference between the original pieces and their imitations can be huge – often as much as ten times the price.
+Design icons from the golden era of the 1950s and 1960s, and the work of stalwarts such as Philippe Starck, are at the forefront of this replication phenomenon.

-Michel Richard, director of the Fondation Le Corbusier, reflects on this trend with a mixture of recognition and resignation.
-While imitation could be construed as flattery or homage, it offers little comfort to those dedicated to preserving the integrity and legacy of original design.
-This nuanced perspective on counterfeiting underscores the complexity of the issue, highlighting the tension between imitation as a form of admiration and the dilution of original creative genius.
+Michel Richard, director of the Fondation Le Corbusier, has some thoughts on this trend.
+He sees imitation as a form of flattery or homage, but he also sees it as a problem for those who are trying to preserve the integrity and legacy of original design.
+This nuanced perspective on counterfeiting shows how complicated the issue is.
+It highlights the tension between imitation as a form of admiration and the dilution of original creative genius.

 The fight against counterfeit is fierce: TRUE

-The battle against counterfeit design furniture is intense and unrelenting.
-Design publishers are on constant alert, playing the role of relentless pursuers in their quest to eliminate fake replicas.
-Their arsenal against counterfeiting includes vigilant monitoring, seizing counterfeit goods, halting distribution, destroying fraudulent stockpiles and seeking financial compensation for damages.
-Efforts to shut down counterfeit websites resemble a never-ending battle, reminiscent of the mythical Hydra, where for every site that is taken down, two more spring up in its place.
+The fight against fake design furniture is tough and never-ending.
+Design publishers are always on the lookout, trying to catch fake replicas.
+They use a lot of different tactics to fight counterfeiting, including keeping a close eye on things, seizing fake goods, stopping them from being sold, destroying fake stockpiles and trying to get compensation for the damage done.
+It’s like a never-ending battle to shut down counterfeit websites.
+It’s like the mythical Hydra, where for every site that is taken down, two more spring up in its place.

 But the anti-counterfeiting strategy goes beyond mere suppression.
 “To stay ahead of the counterfeiters, you have to innovate constantly,” explains Gianluca Armento, CEO of Cassina.
-This philosophy is widely shared by design publishers, who use their creative and legal rights to innovate.
-Working with the descendants of the original designers, copyright holders and dedicated foundations, they not only preserve the legacy of classic designs, but also enhance it through refined details, fresh colour schemes and the use of cutting-edge materials, while remaining faithful to the designer’s original vision.
+This is a philosophy that many design publishers share.
+They use their creative and legal rights to innovate.
+They work with the descendants of the original designers, copyright holders and dedicated foundations.
+They not only preserve the legacy of classic designs, but also enhance it through refined details, fresh colour schemes and the use of cutting-edge materials.
+They do this while remaining faithful to the designer’s original vision.

 Education is also an important part of this battle.
-Isabelle de Ponfilly, CEO of Vitra between 1998 and 2021, stresses the importance of educating the public about the value of owning authentic pieces as opposed to fakes.
-To this end, many publishers, either collectively or individually, have launched educational campaigns aimed at fostering an appreciation of original design.
-These initiatives serve not only to protect the integrity of the designs, but also to cultivate an environment where original creation is valued and celebrated, ensuring that the legacy of iconic designs is preserved for future generations.
+Isabelle de Ponfilly, who was CEO of Vitra between 1998 and 2021, says it’s important to educate the public about the value of owning original pieces instead of fakes.
+Many publishers, either together or on their own, have launched educational campaigns to encourage people to appreciate original design.
+These initiatives are about more than just protecting designs.
+They’re also about creating an environment where original creations are valued and celebrated.
+That way, we can make sure that the legacy of iconic designs is preserved for future generations.

 There is no risk to buy a knockoff: FALSE